w3f/polkadot-wiki/docs/general/kusama/kusama-statemine-ledger.md

 slug: ../../kusama-statemine-ledger
 ---

-> NOTE: Because of required WebUSB support, Ledger wallets currently only work on Chromium-based
+> **Please note**: Because of required WebUSB support, Ledger wallets currently only work on
-> browsers like Brave, Chrome or Edge.
+> Chromium-based browsers like Brave, Chrome or Edge.

 Statemine has a [Ledger][] application that is compatible with the Ledger Nano S and Ledger Nano X devices.
 The Ledger devices are hardware wallets that keep your private key secured on a physical